ARTICLES

 ■Location: 1-1 Ironai, Otaru-shi

-Click here for details and map information for "Otaru Denuki Koji"
+Click here for details and map of "Otaru Denuki Koji"

 7. Otaru Canal